Understanding What Quality Early Education Looks Like

 A Whole-Child Approach

-- Learn about the importance of choosing day care with an emergent curriculum approach.
+- Learn about the importance of choosing a child care program with a discovery-driven approach.

 - Read our suggestions for what to look for when choosing a preschool for your child.